codegrue/card_settings/README.md

 [![Pub Package](https://img.shields.io/pub/v/card_settings.svg)](https://pub.dartlang.org/packages/card_settings)

-NOTE: THIS LIBRARY IS NO LONGER BEING MAINTAINED.
-IF YOU WOULD LIKE TO CONVERT IT TO A COMMUNITY PROJECT, PLEASE CONTACT THE AUTHORS.

 A flutter package for building card based settings forms.
 This includes a library of pre-built form field widgets.
 The style is a bit like a cross between the cupertino settings screen and material design; The idea is it should be usable and intutive on both iOS and Android.